AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

     * [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Python for VS Code.
   * [OpenRefine](http://openrefine.org/) - Data wrangling software which is also used to upload to Wikidata.
   * [Microsoft Excel](https://products.office.com/en-us/excel) - You'll use Excel (or [LibreOffice Calc](https://www.libreoffice.org/discover/calc/)) to perform data formatting and cleanup with formulas to prepare CSVs.
 Be careful NOT to use Excel for most editing, as it tends to reformat dates, phone numbers, etc.
-    * [Excel Fuzzy Lookup Add-In](https://www.microsoft.com/en-us/download/details.aspx?id=15011) for de-duplicating the index.

 ## Compile

 * Reach out to [partner organizations](/docs/project_partners.md) and individuals in your region to identify [data sources](/data/data_sources.md).
 * Data sources can be found on the web, or may be emailed to you directly from a partner organization.
 Screen the data for [Personally Identifying Information (PII)](https://en.wikipedia.org/wiki/Personal_data) such as personal email addresses.
 If the PII is already available publically on the web (i.e. stan@organization.org published on the organization's website), we include it.
 However, if the PII can be replaced with non-peronal information (i.e. info@organization.org), we use the non-personal information.
-* Create a [data dictionary](/data/data_dictionary.md) that defines what fields you're going to use, how those field match up to the Wikidata schema, and whether they're going to be required, recommended, or optional.
+* Create a [data dictionary](/data/data_dictionary.md) that defines what fields you're going to use, how those fields match up to the Wikidata schema, and whether they're going to be required, recommended, or optional.
 This will help you format your data correctly for Wikidata, prioritize work, and explain to other folks what you're doing.
 * Reformat the data from each source into its own spreadsheet matching a [CSV template](/data/TEMPLATE.csv).
   * HTML lists from websites (like the GAMAG dataset) are reformatted into CSV by hand using [VS Code's multi-cursor](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_multi-cursor-selection) capabilities for batch editing.
   * Straightforward website tables (like the GPLSV dataset) are harvested using the [HTML Table to CSV/Excel Converter](http://www.convertcsv.com/html-table-to-csv.htm)